-Sunak will not go to key climate summit - No 10
+Rishi Sunak will not go to COP27 climate summit next month

 - Published